intel/opencl-intercept-layer/docs/controls.md

 ##### `AutoCreateSPIRV` (bool)

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will automatically create SPIR-V modules by invoking CLANG each time a program is built.
-The filename will have the form "CLI\_\<Program Number\>\_\<Unique Program Hash Code\>\_\<Compile Count\>\_\<Unique Build Options Hash Code\>.spv".
+The file name will have the form "CLI\_\<Program Number\>\_\<Unique Program Hash Code\>\_\<Compile Count\>\_\<Unique Build Options Hash Code\>.spv".
 Because invoking CLANG requires a file containing the OpenCL C source, setting this option implicitly sets DumpProgramSource as well.
 Additionally, this feature is not available for injected program source.

 ##### `SPIRVClang` (string)